-Given my experience, having hired thousands of people, I’ve developed a set of guidelines to identify the candidates who – because of their integrity, loyalty, and attitude – have the best chance at success.
-Here’s how:
+Given my experience, having hired thousands of people, I’ve developed three guidelines to identify the candidates who – because of their integrity, loyalty, and attitude – have the best chance at success.

 1. Look at experience other recruiters may ignore.

 I want to hire people who are smarter than I am.
 I want employees who have integrity and thrive on accountability.
 And I want a team that’s ready to work hard and play hard with the team I’ve already built here.
 There are several things I do to find these people.

 For example, I select employees who will have the company’s best interests at heart at all times.
 One of the questions I ask applicants is “Suppose you see a co-worker, or someone you manage stealing money.
 What would your response be as a co-worker and what would your response be as a manager?”

 While the answers may seem incredibly obvious to you, more than 80 percent of applicants respond to this set of questions with answers like “As a co-worker, I would urge them to put the money back,” and “As a manager, I would discuss it with them and give them a second chance.”
 Fewer than 20 percent give the answers I want to hear.

 I look for people whose instinctive reaction is to either report the person to their manager, or, as a manager, terminate that person’s employment immediately.
 There is no gray area.

 Integrity is a key value for my company that other employers do not usually focus on in the interview: I want every employee to treat the company as if they own it themselves.
 I want people who think for themselves and are motivated to be part of our company’s growth.

 2. Don’t overlook key skills found in the least expected places.